tiwka19/namelesswiki/docs/getting-started/install/9PRO.md

 - Unlocked bootloader

   :::note
-  For unknown reason some devices cannot be unlocked in OOS12 so better to do it in OOS11
+  If you are currently on OOS11 it's better to unlock bootloader before updating to OOS12.
+For unknown reason some devices cannot be unlocked in OOS12.
   :::
 1. Reboot your phone to fastboot mode
 2. Open cmd and go to the folder where platform tools are **(DO NOT USE POWERSHELL!)**